-The three main ways of cooking sweet potato are roasting, boiling, and pan-frying.
+The five main ways for how to prepare potatoes are roasting, boiling, microwaving, pan-frying, and making them in the Instant Pot / Pressure cooker.
 Here are the basics for each sweet potato cooking method, but each recipe on the list below goes into detailed prep and cook instructions.

 You can bake or roast whole sweet potatoes, which would take around 45 – 60 minutes at ~400-425F, or you roast cubed sweet potatoes, which would be fork-tender after only 25-30 minutes at 400F.
 Cooking time depends on the size of the whole or cubed sweet potato.

-Boiling sweet potato: Boiling sweet potato is a great option if you’re making soup, or need to have cooked sweet potato to use it for other recipes, such as my sweet potato chicken nuggets.
+Boiling sweet potato is a great option if you’re making soup, or need to have super soft cooked sweet potato to use it for other recipes, such as my sweet potato chicken nuggets.